 Dr. Dippon serves on NERA's Board of Directors, the Board of Directors of the International Telecommunications Society (ITS), and on the Editorial Board of Telecommunications Policy.
 He is a member of the Economic Club of Washington, DC, the American Economic Association (AEA), the American Bar Association (ABA), and the Federal Communications Bar Association (FCBA).

-Before the State of New York Public Service Commission Proceeding on Motion of the Commission to Review the State Universal Service Fund
+Proceeding on Motion of the Commission to Review the State Universal Service Fund

 EDUCATION